projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 Guest -> hypervisor Attack
 ==========================

-ACRN always enables EPT for all guests (SOS and UOS), thus a malicious guest can directly control guest PTEs to construct L1TF-based attack to hypervisor.
+ACRN always enables EPT for all guests (Service VM and User VM), thus a malicious guest can directly control guest PTEs to construct L1TF-based attack to hypervisor.
 Alternatively if ACRN EPT is not sanitized with some PTEs (with present bit cleared, or reserved bit set) pointing to valid